Dentures and Partials

 Dentures and partials are a type of dental prosthetic that mimics the look and feel of real teeth.
-Dentures involve an entire plate of false teeth whereas partials only have several teeth attached to the appliance in areas where you are missing dentition.
-Both of these prosthetics are custom made for each patient to provide a beautiful, full and discreet smile when many or all of the teeth are missing.
+Dentures involve an entire plate of false teeth, whereas partials only have several teeth attached to the appliance in areas where you are missing dentition.
+Both of these prosthetics are custom made for each patient to provide a beautiful, full, and natural-looking smile when many or all of the teeth are missing.
 The appliances can last anywhere from five to seven years with proper storage and care.

 Why do you need Dentures and Partials?